How To Make a Spoiler Text or Image in Discord

 - Always – This disables spoiler tags for your account.
 You will never see a spoiler tag.

-As you can see, it’s quite easy to disable spoiler tags if they are something that annoy you.
-Just be careful, you may see something you aren’t prepared for.
+As you can see, it’s pretty easy to disable spoiler tags if they are something that annoys you.
+Just be careful; you may see something you aren’t prepared to know.

 Add Text Effects With Markdown

 Now that you know how to make a spoiler tag in Discord, check out these other Markdown tags available on the Discord platform to help you format your text:

 Also, if you have no desire to use Markdown effects but want to use symbols in your text, place a backslash at the start of the phrase.
 This way, you can use asterisks and other Markdown symbols without adding effects.
 However, this backslash feature doesn’t work in messages that have edits or underscores.